 2. Cryptogen & Configtxgen:

 Configtxgen consumes a file named configtx.yaml.
 Configtx.yaml specifies the definitions of the target network.
-The definitions contains organizations, peers, policies, ACLs, capabilities and other structure configurations.Configtxgen tool is used to generate the following necessary initial configuration materials.
+The definitions contain organizations, peers, policies, ACLs, capabilities, and other structure configurations.Configtxgen tool is used to generate the following necessary initial configuration materials.